tmtsoftware/esw-web-app-template.g8/README.md

 #### Testing the template

-For people interested in testing the template with the latest commit on the master branch, refer [TESTING.md](TESTING.md)
+For people interested in testing the template with the latest commit on the dev branch (Active development branch), refer [TESTING.md](TESTING.md)